SAP/migration-tool-for-cloud-integration/docs/README.md

         - AuthGroup.BusinessExpert (required for Variables)
     4. Copy the Token Endpoint (see branding tab), Client ID, and Client Secret to use in the migration application.

     If you are not familiar with the process, please follow the steps here: [see Neo documentation](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/040d8110293d44b1bfaa75674530d395.html), go to 'OAuth with Client Credentials Grant' and follow steps 1 and 2.
+Or watch the video below.

     **Additional Steps required for 'Certificate to User Mapping' migrations (as a source system):**